 When you register for eharmony, you’re going to fill out the famous 29 Dimensions of Compatibility questionnaire, and you’ll be asked about your religious beliefs or spirituality.
 Options include Christian, Hindu, Jewish, Muslim, Buddhist, spiritual but not religious, neither religious or spiritual, or no preference.
 You can also select how important this question is to you (from not important to very important) as well as specific denominations for your matches.

 For more information about what eharmony asks for during the signup process, check out this article.
 You can see more about eharmony’s demographics and user base, as well as its matching system and pricing, below:

 Match System: Personality test suggests matches

 |4.1 Million*||View Profiles FREE|

-While eHarmony isn’t a Christian dating site, nor a religious dating site, it was founded on general Christian beliefs.
-Co-Founder Dr. Neil Clark Warren, who is a prominent Christian theologian, helped create the site and its matching system back in 2000.
+While eharmony isn’t a Christian dating site, nor a religious dating site, it was founded on traditional Christian beliefs.
+Co-Founder Dr. Neil Clark Warren is a prominent Christian theologian, and he helped create the site and its matchmaking system back in 2000.

 Neil also has a Master of Divinity degree from Princeton Theological Seminary and is a former dean and psychologist at the Graduate School of Psychology at Fuller Theological Seminary.